Our Wildly Comprehensive Guide to Eating and Drinking in Fenway

-Bring your Green Monster-sized appetite to these home run spots serving fresh oysters, boatloads of buccatini, and more.
+Bring your Green Monster-sized appetite to these home run spots serving lobster rolls, bouncy udon, pig roasts, and lots more.

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

 Where there’s a will to eat, there’s a Fenway.
-Whether you’re hanging around before the Sox hit the field, or just looking to run the bases around some of the city’s hottest restaurants, this neighborhood has it all.
+Whether you’re hanging around before the Sox hit the field or just looking to run the bases around some of the city’s hottest restaurants, this neighborhood has it all.
 Here are 30-plus excellent restaurants and bars to explore—and one food hall!—spanning from Fenway Park-adjacent to Peterborough Street’s “restaurant row” to Audubon Circle to Kenmore Square.

 Citizen Public House